roundcube/roundcubemail-helpdocs/en_US/mail/compose.rst

 at a later time.
 The email will be stored in the *Drafts* folder and can be double-clicked there in order to resume composition.

-.. note::  while composing a message, copies are periodically saved to the drafts folder to avoid unintentional loss.
+.. note::  While composing a message, copies are periodically saved to the drafts folder to avoid unintentional loss.
     In case the session terminates unexpectedly or your computer or browser crashes, you'll find a copy of the message on the *Drafts* folder.
 You can configure the automatic saving interval in the :ref:`User Preferences <settings-prefs-compose>`.